IBM/cognos-analytics-using-unstructured-data/doc/source/discovery-data.md

 From the image above:

-* 1 - toggles you between edit and preview mode.
+* [1] Toggles you between edit and preview mode.
+* [2] Toggles display of the resouces (data objects) in the data module.
-* 2 - an example of one of many drop-down menus associated with data objects.
+* [3] An example of one of many drop-down menus associated with data objects.
-* 3 - displays the relationship between all of the visual objects on your dashboard.
+* [4] Displays the relationship between all of the visual objects on your dashboard.
 Objects with the same number are related.
-* 4 - toggles full-screen mode on and off.
+* [5] Toggles full-screen mode on and off.
+* [6] Toggles display of the filter panels.
-* 5 - displays the fields associated with the selected visual object.
+* [7] Displays the fields associated with the selected visual object.
-* 6 - properties associated with the selected visual object.
+* [8] Displays the properties associated with the selected visual object.
+* [9] Filters that can be applied to dashboard visual objects.
+The filter can be set for all dashboard tabs (left side), or for the current tab (righ side).

 The types of visualizations available include the following: